ScalaSthlm/alpakka-integration-patterns/docs/src/main/paradox/patterns/jms-reading.md

 Scala Imports
 : @@snip (../../../../../jms-to-file/src/main/scala/scalasthlm/jms/JmsToFile.scala) { #imports }

+### Example: Read text messages from JMS queue and create one file per message

+- listens to the JMS queue "test" receiving `javax.jms.Message`s (1),
+- converts the JMS message to a `javax.jms.TextMessage` and extracts the text (2),
+- converts incoming data to `akka.util.ByteString` (3),
+- combines the incoming data with a counter (4),
+- creates an intermediary stream writing the incoming data to a file using the counter value to create unique file names (5).

+Scala
+: @@snip (../../../../../jms-to-file/src/main/scala/scalasthlm/jms/JmsToOneFilePerMessage.scala) { #jms-to-one-file-per-message }

+Scala Imports
+: @@snip (../../../../../jms-to-file/src/main/scala/scalasthlm/jms/JmsToOneFilePerMessage.scala) { #imports }

 ### Example: Read text messages from JMS queue and send to web server